bokeh/bokeh/sphinx/source/docs/user_guide/objects.rst

 The box select tool may be configured to select across only one dimension by setting the ``dimension`` property to ``width`` or ``height``.

+.. note:: To make a multiple selection, you have to press the SHIFT key and to clear the selection you have to press ESC key

 BoxZoomTool
 ***********